GoogleCloudPlatform/gradle-appengine-templates/GcmEndpoints/README.md

     public GcmRegistrationAsyncTask() {
         Registration.Builder builder = new Registration.Builder(AndroidHttp.newCompatibleTransport(), new AndroidJsonFactory(), null)
-            // need setRootUrl and Initializer for running against devappserver, otherwise they can be skipped .setRootUrl("http://10.0.2.2:8080/_ah/api/")
+            // Need setRootUrl and setGoogleClientRequestInitializer only for local testing, otherwise they can be skipped .setRootUrl("http://10.0.2.2:8080/_ah/api/")
             .setGoogleClientRequestInitializer(new GoogleClientRequestInitializer() {
                 @Override